MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 > - **Enable ExpressRoute FastPath on your virtual network gateway:** Enable ExpressRoute FastPath for lower latency, higher throughput, bypassing the gateway in the data-path.
 This feature is only available for the *ErGW3AZ* and *Ultra performance* SKU.
 >
-> - **Monitor performance targets with Connection Monitor:** Monitor the performance of your ExpressRoute connection to ensure that it meets your performance targets.
->
-> - **Monitor ExpressRoute circuit, port, and gateway metrics:** Monitor the performance of your ExpressRoute connection by setting up alerts based on ExpressRoute metrics to proactively notify you when a certain threshold is met.
+> - **Monitor performance of ExpressRoute resources:**  Collect and analyze the performance telemetry in accordance with the [WAF Recommendations for collecting performance data](/azure/well-architected/performance-efficiency/collect-performance-data#key-design-strategies).
+Validate that it meets your performance targets and set up alerts to proactively notify you when a certain threshold is met.

 ### Recommendations